apache/doris/docs/en/docs/get-starting/get-starting.md

    The Insert Into statement is used in a similar way to the Insert Into statement in databases such as MySQL.
 But in Doris, all data writing is a separate import job.
 Therefore, Insert Into is also introduced as an import method here.

-   The main Insert Into commands include the following two;
+   The main Insert Into commands include the following two:

    - INSERT INTO tbl SELECT ...
    - INSERT INTO tbl (col1, col2, ...)
 VALUES (1, 2, ...), (1,3, ...);